FSMB Foundation COVID-19 State Response Grants

 Please itemize projected expenses for your proposal:

-- Salary and wage cost by individual position related to this project, specifying full- or part-time positions (please provide a scope of the work and deliverables expected for individual staff members, and estimate total staff hours anticipated and salary/wage cost)
+- Salary and wage cost by individual positions related to this project, specifying full- or part-time positions (please provide a scope of the work and deliverables expected for individual staff members, and estimate total staff hours anticipated and salary/wage cost)

-- Consultant and professional fees
+- Sub-contractors, consultant and professional/vendor fees

 - Printing and copying